caiks/TBOT01/README.md

 ./main bitmap data

 ```
 Open `data.bmp` in an image viewer.
 The 360 scan rays are represented horizontally with 0 deg in the centre.
-The brightness indicates the distance detected.
+The brightness indicates the distance detected, brighter for foreground objects and darker for background.
 It is black where there are no obstacles within the 3.5 m maximum range of the lidar.
 The time axis is vertical from bottom to top.
 Here is the image for `data001`,

 ![data001](https://raw.githubusercontent.com/caiks/TBOT01_ws/master/data001.jpg?token=AILOGZVVDRL7J5WKJVIO6WS6XQAXS)